ontola/home/_posts/2019-06-29-rdf-serialization-formats.md

 ## HDT

 [HDT](http://www.rdfhdt.org/what-is-hdt/) (Header, Dictionary, Triples) is a compact data structure and binary serialization format for RDF, so it's more than just a way to serialize RDF.
-Its data structure saves space and bandwith (it's half the size of gzipped N-Triples).
+Its data structure saves space and bandwidth (it's half the size of gzipped N-Triples).
-It's design has indexing built-in, which means it can be searched or browsed efficiently.
+Its design has indexing built-in, which means it can be searched or browsed efficiently.
 Check out the impressive [technical specification](http://www.rdfhdt.org/technical-specification/) if you want to learn more about how it works.
 HDT compression is a costly process, so it's not that attractive for highly dynamic data / data that changes over time.
 Although some really useful libraries for HDT exist, be sure to check if there exists libraries that work with your stack.